Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

     :align: center

 .. class:: centered
-        *Figure: the possible indicative location (yellow dashed line) for a moraine structure to the east of the Hawea Flat township*
+        *Figure: the possible indicative location (yellow dashed line) of a moraine structure to the east of the Hawea Flat township*

 Finally the model does a very poor job of reproducing the groundwater levels in the area to the east of the inferred Grandview Fault.
 There is very limited information in this area (3 single observations) most of which are near boundary conditions (e.g. Grandview Creek), so it is difficult to draw any conclusions about the cause of the poor model performance in this area.
-Instead we have to accept that the model is not suitable in this area and the model results should not be used.
+Instead, we have to accept that the model is not suitable in this area and the model results should not be used.

 .. figure:: ../optimisation/optimisation_results/3d_v1d/Base_Optimisation_plots/final_opt_model/spatial_hds/spatial_hds_residual_all.png
     :height: 650 px